apache/gravitino/docs/webui.md

 import Tabs from '@theme/Tabs' import TabItem from '@theme/TabItem'

-This document primarily outlines how users can manage metadata within Gravitino using the web UI, the graphical interface is accessible through a web browser as an alterative to writing code or using the REST interface.
+This document primarily outlines how users can manage metadata within Gravitino using the web UI, the graphical interface is accessible through a web browser as an alternative to writing code or using the REST interface.

 Currently, you can integrate [OAuth settings](security.md) to view, add, modify, and delete metalakes, create catalogs, and view catalogs, schemas, and tables, among other functions.